 TUPE stands for the Transfer of Undertakings (Protection of Employment) Regulations 2006.

-TUPE applies to organisations of all sizes and, in a nutshell, preserves employees’ rights when the organisation or service they work for transfers to a new entity.
+TUPE regulations apply to organisations of all sizes and, in a nutshell, preserve employees’ rights when the organisation or service they work for transfers to a new entity.

 When Does TUPE Apply?